MaryAngelique/back-end-project2/README.md

 Send the /views/index.html file as a response to GET requests to the / path.
 If you view your live app, you should see a big HTML heading (and a form that we will use later…), with no style applied.

 Note: You can edit the solution of the previous challenge or create a new one.
 If you create a new solution, keep in mind that Express evaluates routes from top to bottom, and executes the handler for the first match.
 You have to comment out the preceding solution, or the server will keep responding with a string.

+***

+## Serve Static Assets
+An HTML server usually has one or more directories that are accessible by the user.
+You can place there the static assets needed by your application (stylesheets, scripts, images).